MicrosoftDocs/visualstudio-docs/docs/profiling/adding-tier-interaction-data-from-the-command-line.md

 **Visual Studio editions**

-Tier interaction profiling can be collected using any edition of Visual studio.
+Tier interaction profiling can be collected using any edition of Visual Studio.
 However, tier interaction profiling data can be viewed only in Visual Studio Enterprise.

 **Collecting TIP data on a remote machine**